beam-community/bamboo/README.md

 end

 # In a controller or some other module
-Emails.welcome_email |> Mailer.deliver_now
+Email.welcome_email |> Mailer.deliver_now

 # You can also deliver emails in the background with Mailer.deliver_later
-Emails.welcome_email |> Mailer.deliver_later
+Email.welcome_email |> Mailer.deliver_later
 ```

 ## Delivering Emails in the Background

-By default delivering later uses `Bamboo.TaskSupervisorStrategy`, but you can
-deliver in the background however you want.
-See [Bamboo.DeliverLaterStrategy].
+Often times you don't want to send email right away because it will slow down things like web requests in Phoenix.
+Bamboo offers `deliver_later` on your mailers to send emails in the background so that your requests don't block.

+By default delivering later uses [`Bamboo.TaskSupervisorStrategy`](https://hexdocs.pm/bamboo/Bamboo.TaskSupervisorStrategy.html).
+This strategy sends the email right away, but does so in the background without linking to the calling process, so errors in the mailer won't bring down your app.

+If you need something more custom you can
+can create a strategy with [Bamboo.DeliverLaterStrategy](https://hex.pm/packages/bamboo).
+For example, you could create strategies
+for adding emails to a background processing queue such as [exq](https://github.com/akira/exq/tree/master/test) or [toniq](https://github.com/joakimk/toniq).

 [Bamboo.DeliverLaterStrategy]: https://hexdocs.pm/bamboo/Bamboo.DeliverLaterStrategy.html